grafana/kubernetes-diff-logger/readme.md

 {"timestamp":"2019-10-23T16:57:35Z","verb":"updated","type":"deployment","notes":"[Template.Spec.Containers.slice[0].Image: nginx != nginx:latest]", "name":"nginx"}}
 ```

 See [Deployment](./deployment) for example yaml to deploy to Kubernetes.
-The example will monitor and log information about all namespaces.
+The example will monitor and log information about changes in all namespaces.

 ## Usage